mirisuzanne/compass-animate/README.md

 ## Usage

+We try our best to stay up to date with the latest from Dan Eden, but we've also made a few changes and expanded on his base.

 You can include any number of named animation keyframes, each one with or without it's related class name.